-In addition, part of the assessment process of the Group before revenue recognition is to assess the probability that the Group will collect the consideration to which it will be entitled in exchange for the real estate property that will be transferred to the customer.
-In evaluating whether collectability of an amount of consideration is probable, an entity considers the significance of the customer's initial payments in relation to the total contract price.
+Evaluation of the Probability that the Entity will Collect the Consideration from the Buyer consideration is probable, an entity considers the significance of the customer's initial payments in relation to the total contract price.
 Collectability is also assessed by considering factors such as past history customer, age and pricing of the property.
 Management regularly evaluates the historical cancellations and back-outs if it would still support its current threshold of customers' equity before commencing revenue recognition.